Personal and historical observations of mental illness from a Christian perspective.

-The Gospels were written over two thousand years ago and the mental health statistics have hardly changed.
-The Canadian Mental Health Association has calculated that 21.3% of Canadians will have a mental health issue in their lifetime.1 It is an important topic for the christian community to address.
+If Jesus were in bodily form today as He was 2000 years ago, His focus on this issue would not change.
+The Canadian Mental Health Association has calculated that 21.3% of Canadians will have a mental health issue in their lifetime.1 It is an essential topic for the Christian community to address.

-What exactly is mental illness and how to deal with it from within a christian framework is a difficult question to answer.
-Some say it is a demon, others, only biological, and most simply ignore the subject.
-A large majority of ministers refer the mentally ill to skilled practitioners.
+What exactly is mental illness and how to deal with it from within a Christian framework is a difficult question to answer.
+Some say it is a demon, others that it is a biological problem, and most simply ignore the subject.
+A vast majority of ministers refer the mentally ill to skilled practitioners.

 The interplay of faith, demons, and mental illness is a subject that is obscure and hard to nail down.
-There is so little, if any, good literature from a faith perspective on the subject.
-There is yet to be seen a history of the doctrine of mental illness from the inception of the church until now.
+There is so little, if any, good literature from a faith perspective on the issue.
+There is no good publication or resource on demons or the doctrine of mental illness from the inception of the church until now.
 If there are some graduate students from a faith perspective looking for a thesis subject, consider this one.

 Pierre Gilbert’s Demons, Lies and Shadows is one of the few books that addresses the definition and nature of the subject, but is not a full framework.
 There are also books such as the American Exorcist by Michael Cuneo, or, Ronald Howard’s Charismania.
 Cuneo’s book is polemical in nature against most current practices, and does not build a Christian framework.
 I have not read Charismania but it appears to be polemical as well.